-- 1. The emissions benefits are proportionally greater for earlier technology vehicles such as those provided to the Australian market before ADR70/00 (ie largely unregulated or "Euro 0", late 1980's US), but there are still significant benefits from retrofitting vehicles meeting Euro 1/Euro 2, and US 91/US 94 standards. - 2.
-There is little value in retrofitting vehicles that meet the new emission standards in ADR80/00 and ADR79/00 as the emission benefits will be marginal. - 3.
+- 1. The emissions benefits are proportionally greater for earlier technology vehicles such as those provided to the Australian market before ADR70/00 (ie largely unregulated or "Euro O", late 1980's US), but there are still significant benefits from retrofitting vehicles meeting Euro 1/Euro 2, and US 91/US 94 standards. - 2.
+There can still be some benefit in retrofitting vehicles that meet the newer emission standards in ADR80/00 and ADR79/00; - 3.
 The vehicle engine must be in reasonable condition.
-Engines in a poor state of repair may lead to catalyst damage and increased smoke and odours from oil etc entering the exhaust system and reacting with the catalyst. - 4.
-Emissions reductions are likely to be greatest when the catalyst is tailored to the engine (in accordance with advice from the engine manufacturer) and the maximum commercial fuel sulfur levels are known and controlled. - 5.
-DOCs have widespread application.
+In particular, retrofit devices should not be fitted to engines emitting excessive smoke or using excessive amounts of oil.
+Retrofitting engines in a poor state of repair may lead to catalyst or filter damage and increased smoke and odours from oil. - 4.
+Emissions reductions are likely to be greatest when the DOC, DPF or PFT is tailored to the engine (in accordance with advice from the engine manufacturer).